Streets Ahead – what you need to know

 Herefordshire Council’s contract with Amey for highways works and maintenance of public spaces ended in 2013.
 In 2015 the Council were still trying to recover a payment awarded to them, by the High Court, for substandard works and non-delivery of services by Amey.

 A dispute between Amey and Birmingham City Council over the standard of works undertaken during the £2.7 billion contract to maintain roads and street lighting ended up in the High Courts in 2016.
-Amey have been obliged to put aside £55 million should the court case go against them.
+Amey have now been ordered to pay the Council £50 million to compensate for overpayments made to the contractor.

 Local Authorities turn their backs on PFI contracts